 Large parts of Danish society were closed down as a result of COVID-19 in the middle of March 2020 and again in the middle of December 2020.
 The shutdown of society, as well as the measures taken to offset the negative effects of the shutdown, have greatly affected the labor market, both the employment and the unemployment.
 It is still not yet known what the effect of the recent shutdown will have on the LFS employment and unemployment.
-In addition, COVID-19 may have affected the composition of the respondents in the data collection for the LFS.
-See the Newsletter (Danish) regarding the significance of the COVID-19 shutdown for the figures for February 2021.
+In addition, COVID-19 may have affected the composition of the respondents in the data collection for the Labor Force Survey (LFS), and it remains to be analyzed whether there is a need to methodologically correct for a possible bias in the figures under COVID-19.

+See the Newsletter (Danish) regarding the figures for December 2021.